LLNL/sundials/doc/arkode/guide/source/ARKodeButcherTable.rst

 Butcher Table Data Structure
 ==============================

-To store the Butcher table defining a Runge Kutta method ARKode provides the :c:type:`ARKodeButcherTable` type and several related utilitiy routines.
+To store the Butcher table defining a Runge Kutta method ARKODE provides the :c:type:`ARKodeButcherTable` type and several related utilitiy routines.
 We use the following Butcher table notation (shown for a 3-stage method):